I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddiarg_drawindexedprimitive.md

 [in] The number of vertices in a range that are potentially accessed by the primitives to be drawn and, therefore, which vertices should be processed.

+`StartIndex`

+[in] The first index in the index buffer from which indices are read to draw the primitives.

 `PrimitiveCount`

 [in] The number of triangles, lines, or points to draw for the given primitive.

-`PrimitiveType`

-[in] A D3DPRIMITIVETYPE-typed value that indicates the type of primitive to draw.
-This member can be one of the following values: D3DPT_POINTLIST, D3DPT_LINELIST, D3DPT_LINESTRIP, D3DPT_TRIANGLELIST, D3DPT_TRIANGLESTRIP, or D3DPT_TRIANGLEFAN.
-For more information about D3DPRIMITIVETYPE, see the Microsoft Windows SDK documentation.

-`StartIndex`

-[in] The first index in the index buffer from which indices are read to draw the primitives.

 ## Remarks
 The Microsoft Direct3D runtime does not transform the index data before passing a pointer to the description of the index data in the <i>pData</i> parameter in a call to the user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_drawindexedprimitive.md">DrawIndexedPrimitive</a> function.